gil-miranda/gil-miranda/README.md

  - [myBlog](http://mirandagil.github.io/blog) My blog where I share some posts and insights about mathematics and computing
  - [NeuralNet.jl](http://www.github.com/mirandagil/neuralNet.jl) A Neural Network implemented from scratch in `Julia`

-## 🔭 I’m currently working on
- - An agent-based epidemics modelling on the city of Rio de Janeiro, being built with Python and Julia, to be published as a package - episiming
- - Scientific Machine Learning: Adding Machine Learning to Differential Equations - Undergraduate Research

-## ⚡ I've worked on
- - Mathematical Methods on Geometric Mechanics - Undergraduate Research - https://github.com/mirandagil/geometric-mechanics

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=mirandagil" alt="mirandagil" /></a> </p>